maxstothart/homescripts/README.md

 My rclone looks like: [rclone.conf](https://github.com/animosity22/homescripts/blob/master/rclone.conf)

-This is my current rclone.service file which has the mount settings documented in it [rclone.service](https://github.com/animosity22/homescripts/blob/master/systemd/rclone.service)

 They are all mounted via systemd scripts. rclone is mounted first followed by the mergerfs mount.

 My media starts up items in order: